LairdCP/BLE_Gateway_Firmware/docs/readme_ltem_aws.md

 ### Power Settings

 The power settings page displays the battery voltage and allows the user to reboot the modem.
-MG100 variants, 450-00038-K1 and 450-00054-K1 are equipped with a rechargable Li-ion battery used for backup power when external power is lost.
+MG100 variants, 450-00038-K1 and 450-00054-K1 are equipped with a rechargeable Li-ion battery used for backup power when external power is lost.
 The battery will automatically start charging again once external power is restored and the the battery is not fully charged.
-The MG100 application monitors the battery voltage and temperature to provide remaining capacity left in the battery.
+The firmware monitors the battery voltage and temperature to provide remaining capacity left in the battery.
 This data is sent over BLE or cellular to report voltage and remaining battery capacity.
 The battery thresholds are defaulted to reasonable values, but they can be modified via BLE or the shadow if customization is desired.
 The threshold defaults are as follows.
-The lowest the battery is allowed to discharge to is 2.75V before the undervoltage protection hardware kicks in.
+The lowest the battery is allowed to discharge to is 2.75V before the under-voltage protection hardware kicks in.

 Battery Threshold 4 - 4200 mV
 Battery Threshold 3 - 3800 mV